ccooper1982/ali/README.md

 Aside from removing the limitations listed above:

 - Bootloader: add `systemd-boot`
-- Profiles:
-  - Minimal: No desktop
-  - Desktop: Not an exhaustive selection
 - Configs:
   - Save install config to file
   - Open install config, to either: